Research Guide to the Criminal Case Files of Fort Smith, Arkansas, 1860-1896

 The Federal Court for the Western District of Arkansas Court Employee Database, 1851-1896 is online.
 Search by the individual's first and last name to learn about his or her position, whether or not he or she was killed in the line of duty, and the oath of office date.
 (This database is an on-going project and is not inclusive.)

-Oaths of Deputy Marshals, 1868-1971 are available on microfilm upon request at the National Archives at Fort Worth.
+Oaths of Deputy Marshals, 1868-1971 are available in our catalog.
 Each oath contains the name and residence of the deputy marshal and the text of the oath.
 Not all deputy marshals who served have an oath.
-One notable exception is the absence of oaths for deputy marshals whose last name begins with "A".
-For a list of the marshals who have oaths on microfilm, see the Oaths of Deputy Marshals.

 After finding information in a criminal case file, you want to know more.
 The criminal case files resulted from someone being charged with a violation of a criminal law.
 Records within each case vary as to content.
 If a defendant was not located, the file may contain only a few pages.
 Criminal records generally do not contain biographical information, such as age, birth dates, addresses, or information about spouses, parents, or children.
 However, there are other types of records to look at for more information.